‘Moving is torment’: Life for amputees after Turkey earthquakes

 “[In the future], all I want is to take care of my kids, to cook for them properly.”

-While they rented their apartment in the ruined block they lived in, they own land elsewhere in the city and so should qualify for a home built by the state-backed Housing Development Administration (TOKI).
+While they rented their apartment in the ruined block they lived in, they owned a destroyed property elsewhere in the city and so should qualify for a home built by the state-backed Housing Development Administration (TOKI).
 However, there’s still no information about when that will be available.

 By January this year, just 46,000 housing units had been delivered across Turkey, according to Environment and Urbanisation Ministry data, of the 319,000 new housing units that President Recep Tayyip Erdogan pledged would be delivered by February 2024.